Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

 At weak applied electric fields, the SOT is well described by linear response theory, ${\bf T}=\chi_T{\bf E}$, where the response tensor $\chi_T$ can be calculated using Eq. \eqref{eq:torque}.
-Equivalently, the torque can be rewritten as, ${\bf T}={\bf M}\times{\bf B}$, with the effective field obtained from the linear response expression, ${\bf B}=\chi_B {\bf E}$.
-In many calculations of the SOT, especially those based on model Hamiltonians, an approximation is used in which the effective magnetic field is made directly proportional to the current-induced spin-polarization, ${\bf B}\approx-\Delta{\bf S}/M_{\rm s}$ Here $\Delta$ is an exchange coupling energy corresponding to exchange between the carrier spins and magnetic moments and ${\bf S}$ is again evaluated using linear response, ${\bf S}=\chi_S{\bf E}$.
+Equivalently, the torque can be rewritten as, ${\bf T}={\bf M}\times{\bf B}_{\rm T}$, with the effective field obtained from the linear response expression, ${\bf B}_{\rm T}=\chi_B {\bf E}$.
+In many calculations of the SOT, especially those based on model Hamiltonians, an approximation is used in which the effective magnetic field is made directly proportional to the current-induced spin density, ${\bf B}_{\rm T}\approx-\Delta{\bf S}/M_{\rm s}$.
+Here $\Delta$ is an exchange coupling energy corresponding to exchange between the carrier spins and magnetic moments, and ${\bf S}$ is again evaluated using linear response, ${\bf S}=\chi_S{\bf E}$.

-As discussed in Section \ref{overview}, the origin of the SOT in the bilayer systems is often attributed to two different effects, the SHE and the iSGE, where the SHE-SOT is assumed to originate from the absorption of a spin current generated in the NM [see Fig. \ref{fig:Torques}(a)] and the iSGE-SOT is due to spin-polarization generated locally in the FM or at the interface [see Fig. \ref{fig:Torques}(b)].
-Equation \eqref{eq:torque} shows however that the torque always originates from a current-induced spin-polarization.
-Thus the SHE-SOT can be more fundamentally understood not in terms of the absorption of a spin current but in terms of a spin accumulation induced by the spin Hall current.
+As discussed in Section \ref{overview}, the origin of the SOT in the bilayer systems is often attributed to two different effects, the SHE and the iSGE, where the SHE-SOT is assumed to originate from the absorption of a spin current generated in the nonmagnetic metal [see Fig. \ref{fig:Torques}(a)] and the iSGE-SOT is due to spin density generated locally in the ferromagnet or at the interface [see Fig. \ref{fig:Torques}(b)].
+Equation \eqref{eq:torque} shows however that the torque always originates from a current-induced spin density.
+Thus the SHE-SOT can be more fundamentally understood not in terms of the absorption of a spin current but in terms of a spin density induced by the spin Hall current.
 Consequently, both contributions can be treated on the same footing and there is no clear way how to theoretically separate them.